aleksha/data-analysis-tutorial/session-0/README.md

 ## Python3

 ### Basic statistics with Python3
-In python3 a basic statistics is impemented into a standard library as a special module, which  provides functions for calculating statistics of data, including averages, variance, and standard deviation.
+In python3 a basic statistics is implemented into a standard library as a special module, which provides functions for calculating statistics of data, including averages, variance, and standard deviation.

 ```python
 import statistics as stat